 Shoe dye will ensure an even and thorough color throughout.
 It can be the case that must apply several coats.
 You will want to allow drying time between the coats, in severe cases.
 Most applications will only require 1-2 coats maximum.

-In this video, I use a Yak hair brush by Paul Brunngard.
-A Yak hair brush is not 100% required but I like it as it helps skip the step of needing cream polish.
+In this video, I use a Gaot hair brush by Paul Brunngard.
+A Goat hair brush is not 100% required but I like it as it helps skip the step of needing cream polish.
 You can also use a horse hair brush, but this won’t bring out the shine as well.
-The Yak brush brings out the shine without needing to later add cream polish.
+The Goat brush brings out the shine without needing to later add cream polish.
+Even better is the Yak hair brush.

 Cream or Wax Polish